 AT Overland sent the pneumatic tongue jack when it came back in stock so I swapped out the rigid tire jack to the pneumatic jack.
 The tire is much larger and easier to maneuver.
 However, I'm going to keep the rigid hard wheel to install when the trailer will be sitting between trips so the pneumatic wheel doesn't get compressed in the same spot.
 It is an easy swap out.
 If the trailer is not connected to a vehicle I just use a jack stand to support it during the exchange.

-I had an issue with rain getting into the kitchen side box along the top opening.
-The door was closed properly and the foam was not over compressed but it would still leak.
-This is likely due to the length of the door and a slight bowing.
-The top edge of the door protruded very slightly from the from frame edge.
-This likely funneled water into the gap.
-I solved this problem by installing a Trim-Lok Drip Rail.
+I was concerned with rain getting into the side box along the top opening due to the length of the door in sideways blowing rain possibly funneling water into the gap.
+I solved this potential problem by installing a Trim-Lok Drip Rail.
 This is a flexible PVC rain gutter designed for RVs.
 It comes in black or white.
 To create an even better waterproof seal around the top and two side edges I also caulked the space with 3M UV 4000 marine adhesive caulk.
 This has been the perfect solution and so far has held up in light rain and a heavier hose simulation.
 I went a head and added the drip edge to both side boxes.
 The photos below show the drip edge after my hose rain test.
 You can see that the curved bottom of the rail also pulls the lowest point away from the door panel preventing drips from entering the gap.